What Is The Function Of Hair Shaft? | Vital Hair Facts

 The Impact of Damage on Hair Shaft Functionality

 When damaged by heat styling tools, harsh chemicals like bleach or perms, or environmental factors such as sun exposure and pollution, the integrity of the hair shaft deteriorates quickly.
-Cuticles may lift or crack exposing fragile cortex fibers underneath leading to dryness, brittleness, split ends, and dullness.
+Cuticles may lift or crack, exposing fragile cortex fibers underneath and leading to dryness, brittleness, split ends, and dullness.

 Such damage compromises all primary functions:

-- Mechanical Strength: Weakening leads to increased shedding or breakage during grooming.
+• Mechanical Strength: Weakening leads to increased breakage during grooming and styling.

-Maintaining proper care routines—gentle washing methods, conditioning treatments restoring lipids—and avoiding excessive heat can preserve function over time.
+Maintaining proper care routines—gentle washing methods, conditioning treatments that help restore surface lipids, and avoiding excessive heat—can preserve function over time.

 The Role of Hair Shaft in Overall Scalp Health